 - Most importantly, take what you learn in the video and use it in real life.
 This will help you not to forget what you’ve learned.

-Some of the best YouTube channels for learning English are:
+Some of the best YouTube channels for learning English speaking (and all the other skills too) are:

-2. English Lesson 4 U – More than 1 million subscribers, a huge number of teachers and many videos.
+- English Lesson 4 U – More than 1 million subscribers, a huge number of teachers, and many videos.

 71 Ways to Practice Speaking English

 - English (Publication Language)